akbargumbira/ci_cd/README.md

       - Pod anti-affinity rules or topology spread constraints to tolerate node/zonal failures.
       - Resource requests/limits to support fair scheduling and autoscaling.
     - Improvement: Implement HPA, PodDisruptionBudgets, probes, and affinity policies for improved uptime and SLO compliance.
+    - On the cluster side, to have node autoscaler to scale up the node
 -  Lack of Observability Stack
    - While we can set up Prometheus setup local metric scraping, there is no persistent metric storage, which makes it hideous to deploy
    - No alerting rules.